TUESDAY, MAY 3, 2016

 And all of the passengers and crew chimed in one after another, calling the cabin boy an ignorant know-nothing and a counter-revolutionary.
 They pushed him away and went back to grumbling about wages, and about blankets for women...and about the right to suck cocks...and about how the dog was treated.
 The ship kept sailing north, and after a while it was crushed between two icebergs and everyone, including the dog, drowned.

-When the corporate business-as-usual oversold claims could no longer be believed in, with the ship adrift, orders from the captain and officers were ignored.
+When the corporate business-as-usual, oversold claims of how wonderful playing with Bon-bons would be could no longer be believed in, with the ship adrift, orders from the captain and officers were ignored as claims to 'ownership' of the ship became irrelevant.
 The passengers and crew self-organized to drift into such prosperity as they could manage (the cabin boy suggested a plan).
 No one talked of wanting anything, but thought only of needs and how best to meet them.
 The captain and officers were irrelevant and nobody had time to kill them.
 They were put in the reeducation brig with water but no food to think of something they could do to help.
 The able seaman worked without pay as did the Mexican seaman, equal at last.
 The animal lover took care of the dog, sharing a portion of such food as she got.
 No one had time for crap games.
 The bosun kept sucking cock, no one cared, and he stopped talking about "rights."
 The professor was put in the brig to reeducate the officers (or so he thought) and they did what they could to reeducate him, but he ended up dead in a corner of the brig as he had no useful skills to willingly offer.
 Most adapted to life aboard ship and were too busy to be dissatisfied.

 Most took up fishing over the sides and trapping seabirds.
 A device was improvised to scrape growth off the bottom of the hull, and fresh water was made by reflecting such sunlight as there was on ice to melt it.
 The sailors, some of whom would have made their namesakes proud, rigged many small sails across the deck to ever so slowly maneuver the ship towards the south.